Types of Hearing Aid Styles

 In-the-Ear (ITE) hearing aid

-The In-the-Ear hearing aid style is a custom fitted device.
+The In-the-Ear hearing aid style is a custom-fitted device.
 ITEs fit securely in your outer ear and are suitable for mild to severe hearing losses.

 Behind-the-Ear (BTE) hearing aid

 BTEs fit comfortably behind your ear.
-Amplified sounds are passed through a tube to a custom fitted ear mould.
+Amplified sounds are passed through a tube to a custom-fitted ear mould.
 They are generally bigger, so they have bigger amplifiers and can accommodate larger batteries for longer power.
 Behind-the-Ear hearing aids are suitable for mild to profound hearing losses.

 Open Fit hearing aid

-Open fit hearing aids fit behind you ear like BTEs.
+Open fit hearing aids fit behind your ear like BTEs.
 They are connected to a narrow, almost invisible tube, which is connected to a bud that fits discreetly in your ear canal.
 Open Fit hearing aids are less noticeable than traditional BTE hearing devices.
 They have become the most popular style of hearing aids.